 Are you ready for the weekend, and the warm temperatures summer brings along?
-I sure am, specially after discovering some of the most amazing rooftop bars in Madrid.
-A challenging yet throughly enjoyable task.
+I sure am, especially after discovering some of the most amazing rooftop bars in Madrid.
+A challenging yet thoroughly enjoyable task.
 After all, Madrid has more bars than Sweden and Norway (together!) or so I’ve been told!

 There’s one (or more!) for every occasion.
 An after-lunch coffee with colleagues, a tinto de verano in the afternoon with friends, or a cocktail evening with the besties, you’ve got it.
 And if you want to do a rooftop hopping like we did, go ahead and do it!
 It’s summer after all!
 Continue reading to find out more about my top 4 Rooftop Bars in Madrid for 2015, and a couple more on my to-do list for next time!

 THE HAT’s HOSTEL ROOFTOP

 In the heart of Madrid, right up Montera Street, there’s a Salvador Bachiller store that has much more to it than the eye let’s through.
 If you take the lift to the 2nd floor, you’ll be greeted by a lovely hostess.
 If you are lucky, they’ll let you through immediately, if not you’ll get a chip that will blink when your table is ready.
 Either way, the wait is absolutely worth it.